|

 Social Etiquettes

-- Just as unsolicited superiority, social or financial, is sniggered at in Australian society, so is charity.
-Charity is usually considered as a sign of inequality and as something that goes against the spirit of self respect.
+- Just as social or financial superiority is sniggered at in Australian society, so is accepting charity.
+Charity is usually considered as a sign of inequality that goes against the spirit of self respect.
 Modesty is highly appreciated.

 - Women are treated with great respect and there are strict laws that deal with racial and sexual discrimination.